mayank22785/blog/_posts/2016-08-02-achieving-ci-cd-with-k8s.md

 ![fabric8-console](https://cloud.githubusercontent.com/assets/8342133/17319603/62bcd1a4-58ac-11e6-90b4-4955f54d3274.png)

-From my analysis here's what happened when you run the following commands
+From my analysis here's a depiction of what happened when you ran the above commands.Below is a simple workflow diagram for the same.

 ![fabric8-layout](https://cloud.githubusercontent.com/assets/8342133/17319646/ac7e9f2a-58ac-11e6-9b0c-31bb993c950c.png)